How to handle negative PR effectively

 • Poor reviews about your products or services on adviser sites and online forums

-• Complaints and negative comments about your business on social channels
+• Complaints and negative comments about your business on social media platforms

 Countering such bad PR and publicity about your business involves aiming to reduce and neutralise that negative information - and this starts with your initial response.